Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - A greeting addressing the hiring manager by name

-- A brief introduction of yourself and your qualifications
+- Introducing yourself and showcasing your relevant qualifications

-- A summary of your relevant experience and skills
+- Highlighting your relevant experience and skills

 - Providing a professional closing and your contact details

-Dear [Hiring Manager’s Name],
+Dear [Hiring Manager’s Name]

-I am writing to inform you of my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
-As an extremely skilled and experienced [Your profession] I am confident that I will be an ideal candidate to be considered for this job.
+I am writing to convey my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
+As an expert and experienced person in your field, I believe I would be the perfect candidate to be considered for this job.

-Thank you for taking a look at my application.
-I am looking forward having a conversation with you.
+Thank you for your consideration of my application.
+I am looking forward getting in touch with you.

 Sincerely,